 Earwax — not truly wax, but a greasy buildup called cerumen — is actually a protectant for our ears.
 It serves a very important purpose: to lubricate and protect the ear from outside intruders, such as dirt and debris.
 Without earwax, our ears would not only itch, but our inner ear and our brain would be at risk.
 Imagine earwax as the castle guards, if you will.

 Once earwax has served its purpose, it travels from the inner ear to the outer ear and eventually falls out on its own.
-You also might need to occasionally scoop some out yourself if you see it sitting there.
-But be wary of Q-tips — they can actually pack the earwax in tighter instead of taking it out, or worse, puncture your eardrum.
+You also might need to remove it if you see it sitting there.
+But stay away from ear swabs — they can actually pack in the earwax tighter instead of taking it out, or worse, puncture your eardrum.

 Instead, to practice good earwax hygiene at home, clean the skin outside the ear with a damp cloth.
 Do nothing more.
 As any kindergarten teacher will tell you: Don’t stick anything in your ear smaller than your elbow.

 If you're experiencing symptoms such as an ear infection, hearing loss, feeling as though your ear is plugged up, or even ear pain, you might have excessive earwax buildup.
 In this case, you can try an over-the-counter earwax removal solution.
 The Mayo Clinic also suggests putting a few drops of mineral oil, baby oil or hydrogen peroxide into the ear to soften the earwax.
 After a day or two, use a bulb syringe to gently squirt a little warm water into your ear canal.
 Then tip your head to the side to let everything drain out.